-Students in the podiatry program spend about three years at Felician University completing 96 credits in the pre-professional component (47 credits in the General Education and the Core Curriculum, and 49 credits in the required pre-professional Core).
-Students must complete their coursework at Felician University with a 3.000 GPA and earn minimum of “C” in all required science courses.
+- Complete approximately 96 pre-professional credits (47 credits in the General Education Curricular Commons and 49 credits in required natural sciences and related courses) within the first three years at Felician.
+You must complete your coursework at Felician University with a 3.00 GPA and earn a minimum of “C” in all specified science courses.

-- Secure a satisfactory evaluation in a personal interview; and
+- Secure a satisfactory evaluation in a personal interview.

 - Submit three favorable letters of recommendation.